effectfully-ou/sketches/denotational-approximations/README.md

 but I'm not yet convinced that supposed laws for monadic lenses are of the same importance, so I do not agree currently with the following sentiment:

 > the above situation [no laws for monadic lenses] ultimately killed any expression of a "monadic lens."

+If you liked this post and appreciate the effort, consider becoming a [sponsor (starts from 1$)](https://github.com/sponsors/effectfully-ou).